 If the Lord God hates something, it is best to avoid it.

-Occasionally somemotherteresaone will come along who understands the concept of genuine humility.
+Occasionally someone will come along who understands the concept of genuine humility.
 Mother Teresa, the Roman Catholic nun who became world famous by serving the poor in India, described herself as “…a little pencil in the hand of a writing God, who is sending a love letter to the world.”
 Truth is, we Christians are all little pencils, though some seem to think they are Mont Blanc pens.

 Humility is not listed among the “seven cardinal virtues,” but it should be.
 Few human characteristics are more valued by God.
 In Luke 14 we read, “…he who humbles himself will be exalted.”
 Mother Teresa was exalted for her love and humility – she won a Nobel Prize – but she always gave the glory to Jesus Christ.